-- (a) Issue of shares at par and premium under Companies Act, 2013. - (b) Issue of shares for considerations other than cash: - To promoters (can be considered either through Goodwill account or Incorporation costs account). - To underwriters. - To vendors. - (c) Calls in arrears, calls in advance and interest thereon including the preparation of ledger accounts. - (d) Over and undersubscription (including prorata allotment).
+- (a) Issue of shares at par and premium under Companies Act, 2013. - (b) Issue of shares for considerations other than cash: - To promoters (can be considered either through Goodwill account or Incorporation costs account). - To underwriters. - To vendors. - (c) Calls in arrears, calls in advance and interest thereon. - (d) Over and undersubscription (including pro-rata allotment).